arungpro/Appdynamics-and-PCF-and-Python/README.md

 cf create-user-provided-service appdynamics-python -p "host-name,port,ssl-enabled,account-name,account-access-key,application-name,tier-name,node-name"
  ```
  Enter details like hostname, port, Acc Name etc as added in Step 1.
+ Note: If you are using Appdynamics tiles.
+You can skip this step.

 Step 6: Bind the service with the app name
 ```